vestrel00/contacts-android/docs/sim/update-sim-contacts.md

-# Updates contacts in SIM card
+# Update contacts in SIM card

 This library provides the `SimContactsUpdate` API that allows you to update contacts in the SIM card.